METEO 3 Lesson 6 Images

 Text description of the analysis of sea-level pressure from January 12, 1982 image.

-The image is a color-coded map illustrating sea level pressure in millibars over a portion of East Asia and the North Pacific region.
-The map uses a gradient of colors ranging from purple to pink, indicating different pressure levels, with purple representing the lowest pressure and pink the highest.
+The image is a color-coded map illustrating sea level pressure in millibars over a portion of eastern Russia and the North Pacific region.
+The map uses a gradient of colors ranging from purple to red, indicating different pressure levels, with purple representing the lowest pressure and red the highest.
 The colors transition from dark purple in the lower region, through blue, green, and yellow, to orange and red at the top.

 Two main features are labeled: a large "H" in blue near the top left, signifying a high-pressure area, and a red "L" near the bottom right, indicating a low-pressure area.
 These are situated over a simplified outline of the landmasses and coastlines, including parts of Russia, Japan, and surrounding areas.